rgwilton/iana-yang-guidance/draft-verdt-iana-yang-guidance.md

 The following types of changes are non-backwards-compatible:

 - Removing data nodes (unless already marked obsolete)
-- Changing status from "current" or "deprecated" to "obsolete"
+- Changing status from "current" (note: "current" is implied when no status is present) or "deprecated" to "obsolete"
 - Renaming data nodes or changing their identifiers
 - Changing the type of a data node in a way that alters syntax or semantics
 - Changing numeric values assigned to enums